Match Report: St Mirren 1-2 Dundee United

 From all the fans who nominate the winning player one will be picked at random from the Facebook account and another from the Twitter account and they will each be awarded a £10 voucher for the Club Shop.
 The winners will be notified through the account they posted from.

-So get yourself ready on the hour mark of Saturday’s game against The Hibees and get voting with #SMFCMOM.
+So get yourself ready on the hour mark of Saturday’s game against Dundee United and get voting with #SMFCMOM.

-Paisley Panda will host the ever-popular match day competition ‘Bung a Baw’ at Saturday’s match against Hibs.
+Paisley Panda will host the ever-popular match day competition ‘Bung a Baw’ during the half-time break of Saturday’s match against Dundee United.

 To take part in ‘Bung a Baw’ fans need to purchase a small foam ball which is numbered and they will then have a chance to throw their ball towards our club mascot Paisley Panda in front of the Family Stand.
 Each person will have 60 seconds to do this and the winner will be the person who has thrown the ball closest to the feet of the Panda.
 The winner will be confirmed over the PA system.